ACP-267: Primary Network validator uptime requirement increases from 80% to 90%.Read the proposal

 Let's create a fresh new Subnet that we can use during this course to test all of the tools and flows for managing Permissioned L1s.

-Connect & Fund Core Wallet
+Create Builder Account & Fund Wallet

 1. Download Core Wallet if not already installed